GianVriz/pmda/README.md

 ```
 conda create -n pmda python=3.6.7
 ```
-We need to activate the environment in order to install some libraries:
+We need to activate the environment in order to install the required libraries:
 ```
 conda activate pmda
 conda install -c anaconda git